“The Lord says, “At that time, I will gather the crippled; I will bring together those who were sent away, those whom I caused to have trouble.”

 “Without your wound where would your power be?
 It is your very sadness that makes your low voice tremble into the hearts of men.
 The very angels themselves cannot persuade the wretched and blundering children on earth as can one human being broken on the wheels of living.
 In Love’s service only the wounded soldiers can serve.”

-Additionally, the Prophet Micah’s simple, thoughtful prophecy reveals a point that is singularly significant.
-For those of us who have been abused, and marginalized, now we have become accepted.
-Being an outcast, from ‘decent society’, has now at this moment become the ticket to a life in the very center of God’s will.
+For those of us who have been abused, and marginalized, we now have become accepted.
+Being an outcast from ‘decent society’, has now at this moment, become the ticket to a life in the very center of God’s will.

-Believe it or not, our past is no longer a significant problem when you understand He has completely forgiven you.
+Believe it or not, your past is no longer a significant problem when you understand He has completely forgiven you.

 His Holy Spirit moves us out of our gross ugliness.
 He then places us out where we now become visible witnesses.
-This spotlight focuses on us, and we stand confused and exposed.
+This spotlight focuses on us, even though we may stand confused and exposed.
 We may protest over being ‘outed’ like this, but this is what He wants.
 “He desires truth in the inmost parts.”
 He has redeemed us, and we’ll never be the same.
 Never!

-God loves losers.
 He steps in and with His special agenda, starts looking for all of us who are failures.
 In His heart, He pulls us together into His army of misfits.
 If you are wonderful and complete in yourself, and oh so confident in your spiritual life– I am sorry, you haven’t been invited.
-Micah, hits the nail on its head.
-Sinners will enter where “righteous saints” are left standing outside.

 “It’s not about perfection; it’s about our intimacy with God, or our connection, our relationship with God.
 Once we get through that, once we realize that we can be imperfect, and flawed, and broken; It is these kinds of things are the ingredients of true spirituality.”

-There are so many who are waiting to understand all of this.
+There are so many who are waiting to understand this crazy miracle.
 Being consummate losers should make us people with a deep grace.
 Because we are tender, we can call out to others to come and join the “spiritual loser club.”